 - No matter how large my email list grows, I only need to pay the discounted price of $19/month (and you can too!).
 This is the most affordable email marketing growth option I’ve seen yet.

 - It’s really easy to integrate Flodesk’s email sign-up forms, pop-ups, and landing pages within your website.
 As a website designer, this is a dream come true.

 - You can customize everything from your logo to fonts to colors and more.
 It even comes with a custom brand color palette so every email will be on-brand.

 When I say I couldn’t run my business efficiently without this tool, I mean it!

-Price: $40/month (and receive 50% off your first month or year of membership with code: “DIGITALGRACE”)
+Price: $20 or 40/month (and receive 20% off your first month or year of membership with code: “DIGITALGRACE”)

 - They have one of the best customer service teams on the planet!
 Seriously, I’ve never been afraid to ask them a question and they always get back to me right away.

-- Many of my clients are on payment plans, and Honeybook allows me to set up my invoices to autocharge clients when these monthly payments come up.
-When I used Dubsado, clients could select automatic payments if they wanted, but I wasn’t able to set this up as an invoice requirement.
-Now I never have to worry about chasing down outstanding payments because Honeybook takes care of this for me through required autopayments.
+- Many of my clients are on payment plans, and Dubsado allows me to set up my invoices to autocharge clients when these monthly payments come up.
+Now I never have to worry about chasing down outstanding payments because Dubsado takes care of this for me through required autopayments.

 8 other tools I use to run my website design business